flant/loghouse/README.md

 Status is **alpha**.
 However we (Flant) use it in our production Kubernetes deployments since September, 2017.

 Some data may be dropped in alpha's updates.
 Be careful, when updating!
-All info will be published in release notes.
+All info will be published in release notes. **Data's structure will be stable in beta version.**

 Loghouse-dashboard UI demo in action (~3 Mb):